-Learn everything about Cotes de Bordeaux wine, with a history of the Cotes de Bordeaux appellation, a look at the style and character of the wines, with detailed profiles on all the best wines, wineries, vineyards and winemakers, with wine tasting notes, histories and buying guides for all the best wines and vintages.
+Learn everything about Cotes de Bordeaux wine, with a history of the Cotes de Bordeaux appellation, a look at the style and character of the wines, with detailed profiles on all the top wines, wineries, vineyards, and winemakers, with wine tasting notes, histories, best vintages and buying guides for all the tops wines.

 For a look at other, important Bordeaux value wine regions: Bordeaux Value Wine Appellation Guide

 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, the grapes used to produce Bordeaux wine and even vintage summaries, covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide

 - Clos Lunelles